 But is it our dream kitchen??
 Not quite yet.

 When we were in the thick of building the house, the priority was just getting it complete enough for us to move in.
 We focused our energies and budget on the things that mattered most – first and foremost making sure the layout was right for our needs.
 From there we put our money into the big ticket items & things we knew would be difficult to upgrade later (cabinetry, flooring, appliances, etc.) Our overall plan for the kitchen since then hasn’t changed much.
 The bones are there, now it’s time to bring it to life.
+You may want to bring it to life by checking out some new wallpaper or paint such as Dixie Paint & Wallpaper, this will bring your room to life, and give it the lift that it needs to make it into your dream kitchen to go with your dream home!

 The Design: Elements of a kitchen makeover